 - Relative energy savings: The reduction in energy requirements achieved by increasing energy efficiency (before/after).

 - CO2 savings: Reduction in CO2 (absolute).
-The energy savings achieved are evaluated using uniform emission factors for energy sources (according to GEMIS1).
+The energy savings achieved are evaluated using uniform emission factors for energy sources.

 - Economic efficiency: Ratio of the cost savings achieved by the energy efficiency measures implemented to the investments made.